RRucik/Clothes-classification-KNN-CNN/README.md

 # Clothes classification using k-Nearest Neighbour and Convolution Neural Networks
 ## Introduction
-The task was to make an algorithm that is capable of clasificating clothes images.
+The task was to make an algorithm that is capable of classifying clothes images.

 Dataset source: [fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist)